 - LaVerna Preserve, 130 acres off Route 32 in Chamberlain, with 3,600 feet of shorefront along Muscongus Bay and 2.5 miles of trails.
 Sponsored by Masters Machine Co.

 - Moxie Cove Preserve, just over half an acre and 70 feet of shorefront on Muscongus Sound in Round Pond.
 Due to erosion problems, Moxie Cove Preserve currently is not open to public access.

 - Bass Rock Preserve, 11 acres off Back Shore Road in Round Pond, with 1,300 feet of shorefront along Muscongus Sound.
 A short trail (100-150 yards) leads to a rocky beach and small cove.

 - Pemaquid Pond Preserve (P3), 30 acres off Turner Road at the southern end of Pemaquid Pond in Bremen.
 Read about it here.
 Trail map at kiosk.
-Grand opening May 6, 2017.
-Brochure available soon.
+Grand opening June 10, 2017.
+Draft brochure available at kiosk.
 Map of preserve location.

 - Cosima’s Preserve, 44.5 acres off Benner Road in Bristol.
 Water access by Pemaquid River – At this time there are no trails, no kiosk.

 *Bristol Recreational Trail, a 1-mile trail featuring about 500 feet of frontage along the Pemaquid River estuary.
 PWA maintains this trail as a service to the Town of Bristol.
 Sponsored by Bath Savings Institution.

 - Osborn Finch Preserve, Waldoboro